Help us care for Sri Lanka's Domesticated Elephant's

 Dinner: Between 19:00 and 20:00

 Every Wednesday, we have an education day, specific to the reality of Domesticated Elephant treatment.
-Afternoons can be filled with extra activites (introduced during orientation) or with the afternoon project activities.
+Afternoons can be filled with the large variety of extra activites (introduced during orientation) or with the afternoon project activities.

 Remember that our times are set but it's up to the elephants to decide when they have eaten enough and are ready to walk to the river, so times may vary.
 Times may also vary due to weather conditions.